causeforce/OCI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+You may also contact the development team at CauseForce for further help.

+## Author & Coding Ninja:
+Moe Quraishi (mquraishi@causeforce.com)

+For more information visit http://www.conquercancer.ca